-Activity in this area by third parties, particularly those with tenuous claims, is increasing, resulting in us taking a more aggressive defensive approach, which may result in increased litigation.
-In the last few years, patent claims have been brought against us by third parties whose primary (or sole) business purpose is to acquire patents and other intellectual property rights, and not to manufacture and sell products and services.
+Activity in the wireless communications area by third parties, particularly those with tenuous claims, is prevalent.
+In the past, patent claims have been brought against us by third parties whose primary (or sole) business purpose is to acquire patents and other intellectual property rights, and not to manufacture and sell products and services.
 These entities aggressively pursue patent litigation, resulting in increased litigation costs for us.
-We expect that this recent development will continue for the foreseeable future.
 Infringement of intellectual property can be difficult to verify and litigation may be necessary to establish if we have infringed the intellectual property rights of others.
 In many cases, these third parties are companies with substantially greater resources than us, and they may choose to pursue complex litigation to a greater degree than we could.
 Regardless of whether these infringement claims have merit or not, we may be subject to the following:

-- we may be found to be liable for potentially substantial damages, liabilities and litigation costs, including attorneys' fees; - we may be prohibited from further use of intellectual property because of an injunction and may be required to cease selling our products that are subject to the claim; - we may have to license third party intellectual property, incurring royalty fees that may or may not be on commercially reasonable terms; in addition, there is no assurance that we will be able to successfully negotiate and obtain such a license from the third party;
+we may be found to be liable for potentially substantial damages, liabilities and litigation costs, including attorneys' fees;

-- we may have to develop a non-infringing alternative, which could be costly and delay or result in the loss of sales; in addition, there is no assurance that we will be able to develop such a non-infringing alternative; - management attention and resources may be diverted; - our relationships with customers may be adversely affected; and - we may be required to indemnify our customers for certain costs and damages they incur in such a claim.
+- we may be prohibited from further use of intellectual property because of an injunction and may be required to cease selling our products that are subject to the claim; - we may have to license third party intellectual property, incurring royalty fees that may or may not be on commercially reasonable terms; in addition, there is no assurance that we will be able to successfully negotiate and obtain such a license from the third party; - we may have to develop a non-infringing alternative, which could be costly and delay or result in the loss of sales; in addition, there is no assurance that we will be able to develop such a non-infringing alternative; - management attention and resources may be diverted; - our relationships with customers may be adversely affected; and - we may be required to indemnify our customers for certain costs and damages they incur in respect of such a claim.

-In addition to potentially being found to be liable for substantial damages in the event of an unfavorable outcome in such a claim and if we are unable to either obtain a license from the third party on commercial terms or develop a non-infringing alternative, we may have to cease the sale of certain products and restructure our business and, as a result, our operating results and financial condition may be materially adversely affected.
+In addition to potentially being found to be liable for substantial damages in the event of an unfavorable outcome in respect of such a claim and if we are unable to either obtain a license from the third party on commercial terms or develop a non-infringing alternative, we may have to cease the sale of certain products and restructure our business and, as a result, our operating results and financial condition may be materially adversely affected.